Indians are in: Tough defense helps PNG secure playoff spot - Port Arthur News

 PORT NECHES – The Port Neches-Groves Indians defense gained a measure of redemption on Friday night, and in the process carried PNG into the postseason with a dominant 41-7 victory over the visiting Santa Fe Indians at The Reservation on Friday night.

-One week after surrendering 60 points and more than 600 yards in a loss to Texas City, the PNG defenders limited Santa Fe to 250 yards, losing the shutout with 4:24 remaining in the game, well after the outcome was well decided.
+One week after surrendering 60 points and more than 600 yards in a loss to Texas City, the PNG defenders limited Santa Fe to 250 yards, losing the shutout with 4:24 remaining in the game, well after the outcome was decided.

 PNG’s win, combined with Barbers Hill’s win over Texas City, ensured that the Indians locked up the fourth and final playoff spot in District 9-5A Division II.
 The Indians ended the regular season at 5-5 overall and 4-3 in district play.